A graph convolutional autoencoder approach to model order reduction for parametrized PDEs: Numerical results

 \section{Numerical results}

-In this section, we analyze the performance of the proposed methodology with respect to four benchmark parametrized PDEs: (i) nonlinear Poisson equation, (ii) advection-dominated problem, (iii) Graetz flow, and (iv) Navier-Stokes system.
-Each of these problems feature a different complexity that GCA-ROM is capable of handling.
-We compare the performance of the novel architecture w.r.t.\ standard intrusive techniques such as POD-Galerkin method, and the original data-driven DL-ROM, both in terms of accuracy and speed-up.
+We analyze the performance of the proposed methodology with respect to four benchmark parametrized PDEs: (i) nonlinear Poisson equation, (ii) advection-dominated problem, (iii) Graetz flow, and (iv) Navier-Stokes system.
+Each of these problems features a different complexity that GCA-ROM is capable of handling.
+We compare the performance of the novel architecture w.r.t.\ standard intrusive techniques such as POD-Galerkin method, and the original data-driven DL-ROM, both in terms of accuracy and speed-up. { As detailed below, the method presents remarkable improvements w.r.t.\ state-of-the-art methodologies, and paves the way for new investigations bridging standard numerical techniques for PDEs and neural network approaches.}

 In particular, we test the architecture, with and without exploiting up- and down-sampling operations.
 This way, one can distinguish between the generalization property in the plain setting, and the case in which one has only partial access to the high-fidelity solutions, i.e.\ through sensors.
-Showcasing the capabilities of GCA-ROM, we highlight the remarkable accuracy obtained even in the low-data regime, when we can sample only a few configurations of the system.

 As concerns the error analysis, we denote with the GCA-ROM relative error for a given parameter $\boldsymbol{\mu} \in \mathcal{P}$ and its mean over the testing set $\Xi_\text{te}$, respectively.

 Notice that, rather than finding the optimal configuration of the architecture, we focus on testing several hyperparameter's configurations to investigate the robustness of the methodology w.r.t.\ the training procedure and the influence of the graphs' architecture.
 Thus, we will show the best results within our analysis, and refer to Appendix \ref{sec:appendix} for a more detailed description of the test cases and architectures, and performance w.r.t.\ different configurations.